Jayden Reed

-Jayden Reed (born April 28, 2000) is an American football wide receiver and return specialist for the Michigan State Spartans.
-He previously played at Western Michigan.
+Jayden Kevon Reed (born April 28, 2000) is an American professional football wide receiver for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Western Michigan Broncos and the Michigan State Spartans.
+He was selected by the Packers in the second round of the 2023 NFL draft.

-Early life and high school career
+Early life

 Reed grew up in Aurora, Illinois.
-He initially attended Metea Valley High School, where he played football with Michigan State teammate Payton Thorne.
+He initially attended Metea Valley High School, where he played basketball.
+He also played football with Michigan State teammate Payton Thorne.
 As a junior, he caught 23 passes for 403 yards and four touchdowns.
 Along with Thorne, he transferred to Naperville Central High School before the beginning of his senior year.

 College career

 Western Michigan

 Reed began his collegiate career at Western Michigan.
 He was named a freshman All-American by the Football Writers Association of America after catching 56 passes for 797 yards and eight touchdowns.
 After the season, Reed announced that he would be leaving the program.

 Michigan State

 Reed ultimately chose to transfer to Michigan State.

 Reed sat out and redshirted his first season at Michigan State due to NCAA transfer rules.
 As a redshirt sophomore, he started all seven of Michigan State's games in the team's COVID-19-shortened 2020 season and had a team-high 33 receptions for 407 yards and three touchdowns.
 Reed also returned 16 kickoffs for 329 yards and two punts for 14 yards and was named honorable mention All-Big Ten Conference as a return specialist.
-He was named the Big Ten Special Teams Player of the Week for Week 4 of his redshirt junior season after returning a punt 62 yards for a touchdown and two kickoffs for 69 yards in a 23-20 overtime win against Nebraska.
+He was named the Big Ten Special Teams Player of the Week for Week 4 of his redshirt junior season after returning a punt 62 yards for a touchdown and two kickoffs for 69 yards in a 23–20 overtime win against Nebraska.
+Reed won the 2021 Peach Bowl MVP after beating Pittsburgh by the score of 31–21.

-Reed has been named to the Maxwell Award watch list for the upcoming 2022 season.